cse-labs/res-edge-labs/labs/outer-loop.md

     ```

 - Validate user role on subscription
   > Make sure your RoleDefinitionName is `Contributor` or `Owner` to create resources in this lab successfully.
-If you need to set your role assignment, see [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).
+If you need to set your role assignment, see [Assign Azure roles using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).

   ```bash